 An injury to your mouth can be a traumatic experience and can damage your teeth in a number of ways.
-These situations happen unexpectedly and often need immediate or even emergency dental assistance.
+These situations happen unexpectedly and often need immediate or even the need of an emergency dentist nearby.
 Our team at Higson Dental Group is trained and prepared to deal with these dental injuries so you can go back to having a healthy and functioning mouth as quickly as possible.
 We know that having an emergency dentist that you can trust is important, and we are proud to be one of the top emergency dental offices in the Grande Prairie area.

 If an injury has caused the teeth to be pushed back into their sockets, our first course of action is to act quickly to reposition and stabilize your tooth.
 A few weeks later, we do root canal therapy, and prescribe a medication like calcium hydroxide, to be inserted inside the injured tooth.
 Once healing begins and swelling has subsided, a permanent root canal filling is completed.